smarnach/crashstats-tools/README.rst

      rate of crash ids being processed.
 For example, you could use "--sleep 10" which will sleep for 10 seconds between submitting groups of crashes.

-     Also, if you're processing a lot of crashes, you should let us know before you do it.
+     Also, if you're processing a lot of crashes, please let us know before you do it.

    Options:
      --host TEXT                     host for system to reprocess in  [default: